Integrate Fortinet FortiGate with Red Canary

 Prerequisites

-Before you connect Fortinet Fortigate to Red Canary, make sure the following configuration requirement is met:
+Before you connect Fortinet FortiGate to Red Canary, make sure the following configuration requirement is met:

 • Make sure that you have OpenSSL (version 3.1 or higher) installed.